puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 On platforms that support remote package repos, installing PE agents can now be done via package manager, making the installation process faster and simpler.
 For details, visit the [PE installation page](install_basic.html).

-#### Puppet Labs Supported Modules
+#### Puppet Enterprise Supported Modules

-PE 3.2 introduces Puppet Labs supported modules.
+PE 3.2 introduces PE supported modules.
 Supported modules will allow you to manage core services quickly and easily, with very little need for you to write any code.
 Supported modules are

 * rigorously tested with PE
 * supported by PL via the usual [support channels](http://puppetlabs.com/services/customer-support)